liamcmtreacy/WebUI_LiamMikeyJess_groupProject/README.md

 Right now we decided to take a short break and swiftly move onto our portfolio project which is next.

 # Reference Material for our websites

+The audio used is the song "Wave Ocean: The Water's Edge" from the 2006 Video Game Sonic The Hedgehog, composed by Mariko Nanba and Tomoya Ohtani.

 News Articles which helped us make our own articles https://www.britannica.com/biography/Herman-Melville